MONTGOMERY BAR ASSOCIATION

 This committee provides a forum for and educates MBA members on issues pertaining to franchising and the increasingly important role franchising is playing in the business world.

-This committee, which replaces the former Legislative Committee, addresses governmental relations between the MBA and Montgomery County officials, local municipal officials, state and federal officials in the legislative and executive branches.
+This committee, which replaces the former Legislative Committee, addresses governmental relations between the MBA and Montgomery County officials, local municipal officials, state officials and federal officials in the legislative and executive branches.

 This committee engages the interest of MBA members in MBA history, preserves the history of the MBA and make the history easily accessible to MBA members.